Breakdown of Credit Hours

 Ph.D. with Computational Science and Engineering (CSE) Option

-The Ph.D. with specialization in Computational Science and Engineering (CSE) is an interdisciplinary program which focuses on computationally oriented research.
+The Ph.D. with a concentration in Computational Science and Engineering (CSE) is an interdisciplinary program which focuses on computationally oriented research.
 All Ph.D. degree requirements apply PLUS the following additional requirements.

 - Students must take 12 credit hours of coursework relevant to their CSE research areas, selected with the approval of their advisor, from one or more departments outside computer science.